-In the first quarter of 2015, the first primary stopes with footwall drive access were mined on the lower sublevel of Level 8.
+In the first guarter of 2015, the first primary stopes with footwall drive access were mined on the lower sublevel of Level 8.
 However, the existing large dimension crosscuts above Level 8 started to experience stability problems related to some extent by mining induced stress, but also due to more lose ground associated with the high grade ore.
-Repeated interruptions to install support have led to significant production delays in the high grade primary stopes on the lowest sublevels of Level 8.
-These instability problems are primarily due to:
+Repeated interruptions to install support led to significant production delays in the high grade primary stopes on the lowest sublevels of Level 8.
+Jaguar has designed and implemented solutions to stabilize the ground in the problem areas above Level 8.
+These measures include: